 The outbreak of a novel coronavirus (SARS-CoV-2) represents a pandemic threat that has been declared a public health emergency of international concern.
 The CoV Spike Glycoprotein is a key target for vaccines, therapeutic antibodies, and diagnostics.
 Biologic Models designed this 3D printed protein model of the SARS-CoV-2 Spike Glycoprotein 6VXX should enable the rapid development and evaluation of medical countermeasures to address the ongoing public health crisis.

 Biologic Model of SARS-CoV-2 Spike Glycoprotein 3D printed and colored-coded to denote functional domains (NTD blue, RBD green, SD1, light tan, SD2 red-orange-yellow, FP cyan, RRAR brown).
 SCIENCE recently published the work of Daniel Wrapp crystalizing the current generation of the SARS-CoV-2 Spike Glycoprotein, 2019-nCoV-2.
 Following the illustrations and supplemental materials describing each domain by amino acid sequence, a series of 3D models were generated for interactive exploration and 3D printing.
-In this publication, biomedical visualization scientists from Biologic Models translate these experimental results from the SCIENCE publication into 3-dimensional models which can be used to conduct a comprehensive comparative analysis of SAR-CoV-2 Spike Glycoprotein structure and function.